lolkatz/github-pages-with-jekyll/_posts/2021-05-21-northsec-capture-the-flag-preparation.md

 ![Kali OpenVPN configuration - routes](/will-hack-for-coffee/assets/images/first-blood.png)

-The NorthSec really did an awesome job, they really did build up the hype before the CTF event and I liked every minutes of it.
+The NorthSec did an awesome job, they really did build up the hype before the CTF event and I liked every minutes of it.
 Until next time stay safe and hack responsibly!